bosun-ai/deckhand/deckhand/README.md

 LLama2 or fancy extra cheap LLM's like Microsoft's (announced but not yet released) Phi.
 We could for example train a model to be very good at translating between certain language pairs, or to have intimate knowledge of the problem domain of a certain codebase, after which accuracy is increased for the model, and cost is reduced.

+### Memory

+#### Memory structure

+Because the context for an LLM is limited we can't simply dump everything we learned about the codebase into a context.
+For each each a context should be constructed that is not too long but does include precisely the information that is needed.
+Each of the 4 data gathering steps have information that might be relevant to the task at hand.

+We could formulate the context by asking an LLM to condense or select from the information of each step to suit the task.

+For example, to write a test, we might first ask the "General tools / technologies" memory to give us the information that pertains to how the codebase is tested.
+Then we might ask the "Codebase structure" memory where we should be putting that test.
+And then to actually write the test we might consult the "Modules and public members" and "External dependencies" memories for relevant code we might make use of.